canjs/canjs/control/control.md

 @inherits can.Construct
 @description widget factory with declarative event binding.
 @group can.Control.plugins plugins
-@body

-@signature `can.Control()

-can.Control helps create organized, memory-leak free, rapidly performing, stateful controls.
+@description Create organized, memory-leak free, rapidly performing, stateful controls with declarative event binding.
 Use it to create UI controls like tabs, grids, and context menus, and organize them into higher-order business rules with [can.route].
 It can serve as both a traditional view and a traditional controller.

+@signature `can.Control( [staticProperties,] instanceProperties )`

+Create a new, extended, control constructor function.
+This functionality is inherited from [can.Construct] and is deprecated in favor of using [can.Control.extend].

+@param {Object} [staticProperties] Properties that are added the constructor function directly.
+The most common property to add is [can.Control.defaults].

+@param {Object} instanceProperties Properties that belong to instances made with the constructor.
+These properties are added to the constructor's `prototype` object.
+Properties that look like event handlers (ex: `"click"` or `"li mouseenter"`) are setup as event handlers (see [Listening to events](#section_Listeningtoevents)).

+@return {can.Control} A control constructor function that has been extended with the provided `staticProperties` and `instanceProperties`.

+@signature `new can.Control( element, options )`

+Create an instance of a control.

+@param {HTMLElement|NodeList|String} element The element as passed to the constructor.
+@param {Object} [options] option values for the control.
+These get added to this.options and merged with [can.Control.defaults defaults].
+@return {undefined|Array} return an array if you want to change what init is called with.
+By default it is called with the element and options passed to the control.

+@body

 ## Todo Example